 Harvey Nichols' flagship store opened in its present form on the corner of Knightsbridge and Sloane Street in the 1880s.
-There are eight floors of fashion, beauty, and home collections, with the fifth floor dedicated to food and restaurants.
+There are eight floors of fashion, beauty, and home collections, and the fifth floor is dedicated to food and restaurants.

 The closest Tube station to Harvey Nichols is Knightsbridge.

-In 2018 HOF owners entered a voluntary arrangement which included plans to close over half of House of Fraser stores and were subsequently purchased by Mike Ashley’s Sports Direct International (SDI) which has plans to revitalize the business and keep most of the stores open.
+In 2018, HOF owners entered a voluntary arrangement which included plans to close over half of House of Fraser stores and were subsequently purchased by Mike Ashley’s Sports Direct International (SDI) with plans to revitalize the business and keep most of the stores open.